talovski/vscode-quickOpen-workspace/README.md

 ## How it works

-The extension uses the [`workbench.action.quickOpen`](https://code.visualstudio.com/api/references/commands) command to suggest a files.
+The extension uses the [`workbench.action.quickOpen`](https://code.visualstudio.com/api/references/commands) command to suggest files.

 ## VS Code API